Being a web hosting reseller can be rewarding and lucrative.

 You will get lots of technical support requests.
 We think that the quality of support can make the difference between a successful and unsuccessful hosting business.
 That’s why we only use talented people we trust on our support team – and so should you.

-As well as knowledge, you need patience, good humor and communication skills to flourish as a technical support person.
+As well as knowledge, you need patience, good humour and communication skills to flourish as a technical support person.
 If you don’t have those qualities yourself and want to get ahead in the hosting business, then perhaps you should think about hiring someone who does..?

 So…did that help you decide?